aivarannamaa/pipkin/README.rst

 which can't run pip themselves).
 Therefore the CircuitPython libraries at PyPI usually have Adafruit-Blinka dependency, which is not relevant (and would even cause problems) on bare metal CircuitPython devices.

-pipkin's current approach is to let its custom index output dummy Adafruit-Blinka distribution, which contains no modules and has no dependencies.
+pipkin's current approach is to have its proxy-index return dummy Adafruit-Blinka distribution, which contains no modules and has no dependencies.
 This means when you're installing a library which depends on Adafruit-Blinka, you'll get Blinka's .dist-info directory with METADATA and RECORD, but nothing else.
 Let's call it an optimized build.